mozilla-ai/encoderfile/docs/getting_started/build_from_source_cli.md

 Encoderfile CLI can be built on most major platforms using a standard Rust toolchain.
 Cross-compilation is technically possible, but ONNX Runtime currently makes it non-trivial.
 Improved cross-compile support is on our roadmap; for now, we strongly recommend building **on the same architecture you intend to run on**.

-### Important Note About musl
+!!! warning "Important Note About Musl/Alpine"
     ONNX Runtime does **not** officially support musl-based Linux distributions at this time.
 Builds may fail or behave unpredictably See [Issue #69](https://github.com/mozilla-ai/encoderfile/issues/69) for updates on this.

-## Cross-compilation — MacOS
+## Cross-compilation — MacOS (Apple Silicon)

-Building on MacOS for other MacOS targets is relatively straightforward.
+Building on M1+ MacOS for other MacOS targets is relatively straightforward.

+### `aarch64-apple-darwin` ➡️ `x86_64-apple-darwin`
-On Apple Silicon macs (M1+), to cross-compile to `x86_64` architectures:
+To cross-compile to `x86_64` architectures, run:

 ```bash
 # install rustup component